 These Wednesday night at 6:30 PM orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, to Zen liturgy, and to the Boundless Way Zen school.
 If any of that is new to you, please consider coming to an orientation!

 Since several people often attend these orientations and there is a good bit of material to be covered in a brief period of time, please make every effort to arrive promptly at 6:30 PM, out of courtesy to your fellow attendees.

-If you’d like to get a jumpstart on the orientation and to get a full sense of the Boundless Way approach to Zen, please listen to one or more of these introductory talks given by GBZC teacher Josh Bartok:
+If you’d like to get a jumpstart on the orientation and to get a full sense of our approach to Zen, please listen to one or more of these introductory talks given by GBZC teacher Josh Bartok: